Singing Happy People Laughing

 Singing helps with sleep

 According to a health article in Daily Mail Online, experts believe singing can help strengthen throat and palate muscles, which helps stop snoring and sleep apnea.
-If you’re familiar with these ailments, you know how difficult it can be to get a good night’s sleep!
+If you’re familiar with these ailments, you know how difficult it can be to get a good night’s rest!

 Psychological & Emotional Benefits of Singing

-Singing is a natural anti-depressant
+Singing is a brilliant anti-depressant

 Singing lowers stress levels